 - Triang Relations: Type Four, with an added, extra suitor in Kitty Pryde, who would form a D to Peter's A. At certain points through the comic's run, the reciprocation Peter displays does switch based on events, but he's Genre Savvy or simply smart enough to realize a Type Seven would be a bad idea.

-- True Companions: By the start of ''The Death Of Spider-Man, Peter has managed to get some consisting of Mary Jane, Gwen, Kitty, Johnny and Bobby.
+- True Companions: By the start of ''The Death Of Spider-Man, Peter has managed to find some, consisting of Mary Jane, Gwen, Kitty, Johnny and Bobby.

 - Two Words: Added Emphasis: In the first issue of the Clone Saga, after the ending of a phone fight over whether or not Peter was still in love with Mary Jane, Kitty mutters to herself "Two simple words — 'No, I'm not in love with her.'
 That's all it would have taken."